Butternut Squash Egg Muffins

 - Balanced with a starch

 Butternut Squash Egg Muffins!
 BING, BANG, BOOM.
 I hope you love this recipe as much as we love solving riddles for you!
+You can also check out our Balanced Breakfast Egg Cups for another make ahead friendly breakfast option!

 - 1, 2-3 pound butternut squash*